-You’ve gotten a lot done this holiday season!
-And thanks to all that hard work, you gained new customers, sold lots of stuff, and kept your team inspired throughout the busiest time of year.
+You accomplished a lot during the holiday season!
+Thanks to all that hard work, you gained new customers, sold lots of stuff, and stayed inspired throughout the busiest time of year.
 Way to go out there.

-1. Send a postcard to invite holiday shoppers back into your store.
+1. Send a targeted email to invite holiday shoppers back to your store.

 2. Bring back lost shoppers with Google Remarketing ads.

-Of course, not all holiday shoppers who visit your site buy something.
-(It’s an easy season for getting distracted, after all.)
+Of course, not all holiday shoppers who came to your site bought something.
+(It was an easy season for getting distracted, after all.)
 You can bring back the ones who got away with Google remarketing ads.
-These ads, targeted at people who visited your site, appear all across the web to entice them back into your store.
+These ads, targeted at people who visited your site, appear all across the web to entice them back to your store.

 4. Use CRM tools to organize your audience and learn more about them.

-After lots of new people join your audience during the holidays, it’s important to learn more about them so you can target them with smarter marketing.
+Lots of new people joined your audience during the holidays—now it’s important to learn more about them so you can target them with smarter marketing.
 Take a look at your audience dashboard for an insightful overview of who you're talking to, or at newcomers' contact profiles to learn about them individually.
 Using this data, Mailchimp makes it easy to organize your customers with tags, create segments, and send personalized messages.

 It’s worth the effort, too.
-Targeted campaigns help you send more relevant messages to the right people, which leads to better open rates.
+Segmented campaigns help you send more relevant messages to the right people, which leads to better open rates.
 Start by organizing people based on what makes sense for your business and your goals.
 If you have a connected store, you might talk to your biggest fans by creating a segment based on purchase likelihood.
 Or you can thank the customers who left you positive feedback by tagging them.
 The possibilities are as vast as your audience is unique.
 Still need to connect your store?
 Here's how.

 5. Celebrate all you did in 2019 and how you’ll improve in 2020.